 Circuit 663 Electric Reliability Project

-JEA and contractor electric crews will soon be working on a large scale electric infrastructure improvement project in your area, installing new electric transmission poles, distribution poles, power lines and facilities.
+JEA and contractor electric crews are continuing work on a large scale electric infrastructure improvement project in your area, installing new electric transmission poles, distribution poles, power lines and facilities.
 This project will consist of upgrading the existing 6.25-mile long circuit between JEA’s Firestone Road and Hamilton Street Substations (see overall project work area map below).
 This circuit has recently experienced increases to electric generation and service load due to growth in this area since the system was originally built in 1948.
 The circuit must be upgraded and replaced as it has reached the end of its useful service life for providing consistent and reliable service to this area.
 Once completed, the upgraded transmission system will improve your overall electric system reliability and prevent future unplanned power outages in this area.

 Estimate Dates & Work Schedule